4.9/5 Client Satisfaction Rating

 Meal Plan: Breakfast, Lunch & Dinner | Accommodation: Turaco Treetops |Comfort Level: Mid-range

-Birding along the Kirumia River is another top birding spot, along the 13 km walking trail, look out for the White-bellied Kingfisher, Red-rumped Tinkerbird, Lyre-tailed Honeyguide, Congo serpent eagle, Grey-throated Rail, Long-tailed Hawk, Spot-breasted Ibis, and Yellow-throated Nicator.
+Birding along the Kirumia River is another top birding spot, along the 13 km walking trail.
+Look out for the White-bellied Kingfisher, Red-rumped Tinkerbird, Lyre-tailed Honeyguide, Congo serpent eagle, Grey-throated Rail, Long-tailed Hawk, Spot-breasted Ibis, and Yellow-throated Nicator.

 Other species include Northern red-chested Owlet, Western bronze-napped Pigeon, Black-collared Lovebird, Zenker’s honeyguide, White-throated Blue swallow, Bate’s nightjar, Yellow-throated Cuckoo, and Orange-tufted Sunbird.